David Keightley: Life

-Career Literary Works
+Career literary works

 Keightley's career into research on Chinese society and oracle bone inscription began with his dissertation "Public Work in Ancient China: A Study of Forced Labor in the Shang and Early Chou".
 This essay introduced Keightley's work with early Chinese culture.
 It "Examines the Shang and Zhou states' control of labor resources, namely the 'comprehensive system of labor mobilization in which the same conscripts were sent to fight, clear and farm the land, build city walls and buildings, and work at the sundry tasks of production and manufacture required by the ruling class.'"
 Relies primarily on the oracle-bone inscriptions of the Shang period, on Western Zhou bronze inscriptions, and on the early sections of the Zhangzhou and the Zhijing.
 This dissertation served as the building block for Keightley's later works.

 After writing his dissertation, Keightley went on to write several books and articles, as well as, working as an editor and contributor on several other works.
 He namely wrote "Sources of Shang History: The Oracle-bone Inscriptions of Bronze Age China".
 This book expanded his research into Chinese oracle-bone inscriptions.
 His next work was "The Ancestral Landscape: Time, Space, and Community in Late Shang China".
 This book was, "Primarily a study in retrospective cultural anthropology" that is based on oracle-bone inscriptions.
 It provided insight into the life of the Shang kings.
 His third writing "Working for His Majesty: Research Notes on Labor Mobilization in Late Shang China as Seen in the Oracle-Bone Inscriptions, with Particular Attention to Handicraft Industries, Agriculture, Warfare, Hunting, Construction, and the Shang's Legacies."
 This study of oracle-bone inscriptions helped to increase understanding of the ideologies and administrative practices of the Shang Dynasty.
 Finally all of his works culminate in "These Bones Shall Rise Again: Selected Writings on Early China".
-This collection of 12essays looks to explore early Chinese civilization through the study of oracle-bone inscriptions and anthropological studies.
+This collection of 12 essays looks to explore early Chinese civilization through the study of oracle-bone inscriptions and anthropological studies.

 Along with his novels and collections of essays, Keightley also wrote articles for many academic papers, studies, encyclopedias, historical journals, and several other publications.